fhchl/ltbl/README.md

 > Let there be light!

 This is a simple wrapper of the excellent [rpi-rgb-led-matrix](https://github.com/hzeller/rpi-rgb-led-matrix) library for Pure Data.
 The provided Pd external makes it easy to draw on a LED matrix with a Raspberry Pi.
-Just convert your images or animations to list with RGB or RGBA values for each LED pixel.
+Just convert your images or animations to lists with RGB or RGBA values for each LED pixel and send it to the object.

 # Build